 What You Can Plant in July

-But if you get the urge to plant, it’s not too late to sow summer wildflower seeds which germinate in response to the monsoon rains.
-Try to get them in the ground before the rains start.
+But if you get the urge to grow something new, sow some summer wildflower seeds, which germinate in response to the monsoon rains.
+Try to get them in the ground before the rains begin.

 These plants grow fast and will bloom this summer.
 Here are some places that sell and ship desert wildflower seeds, including “monsoon seed mixes” which contain favorites such as Arizona poppy, blanket flower, and desert zinnia.

 You can continue to water on the same schedule that you used in June.
-However, once the rains come, you can skip the next scheduled watering any time you receive .5 inches of rain or more.
+However, when (if?) the summer rains come, you can skip the next scheduled watering any time you receive .5 inches of rain or more.

-I use a rain gauge to keep track of my rainfall.
-If you don’t have one, you can check rainfall totals near you at the University of Arizona’s RainLog.org.
-This is especially helpful if you live around Tucson, and somewhat helpful if you live elsewhere in Arizona.
+If you don’t have a rain gauge, you can check rainfall totals near you at the University of Arizona’s RainLog.org.
+This is especially helpful if you live around Tucson, where most of the data is collected, and somewhat helpful if you live elsewhere in Arizona.
 If you live in Maricopa County, check out the county’s Rainfall Data page.

 For more help on how to water your plants in July,